Zoxc/crusader/README.md

 ./crusader test <server-ip>
 ```

+The Crusader client creates three bursts of traffic
+(by default, five seconds each):
+download only, upload only, then bi-directional traffic.
+Each burst is separated by several seconds of idle time.

-The client produces a `.png` file showing charts (below)
+**Output:** The client produces a `.png` file showing charts (below)
 as well as a `.crr` file with the raw data.

-The top plot shows:
+* The top plot shows the bursts of traffic:

-* Download traffic rates for five seconds
-* Upload traffic rates for five seconds
-* Bi-directional traffic rates for five seconds.
+green is download, blue is upload, and
-Note that the purple plot is the instantaneous
+the purple line is the instantaneous
 sum of the download plus upload.
-* A quiet band before and between each burst of traffic

-The lower plot shows the corresponding latency.
+* The next plot shows the corresponding latency.
-_(What could be said about the significance of the green and blue latency plots?)_
+Blue is the (uni-directional) time from the client to the server.
+Green shows the time from the server to the client (one direction).
+Black shows the sum from the client to the server
+and back (bi-directional).

-At the very bottom, green and blue marks show
+* The bottom plot has green and blue marks that show
 places where packet loss occurred.

 <img src="media/plot.png">